Marwelln/Holiday/README.md

 # About

 This class helps you know when holidays occours in Sweden.
 You can either get all holidays in an `array` or check when a specific holiday occours.
-All results returns a [`Carbon`](http://carbon.nesbot.com/) (`DateTime`) object that you can use to format the date the way you want it.
+All results returns a [`DateTime`](http://php.net/manual/en/class.datetime.php) object that you can use to format the date the way you want it.

 # Usage